art-ch/rail-signalling-info/README.md

 # Side notes

-All info will be taken from third party websites and all links for original sources will be provided.
+All info will be taken from third party websites and all links for original sources will be provided, where applicable.

 I also have an idea to create a quiz tool that would utilize all the info website provides.